Uriopass/Egregoria/ARCHITECTURE.md

 Everything related to the market.
 Doesn't contain the economic actors.

+## `egregoria/map`

+Contains all the map related data.
+It contains the data about:
+- Roads/intersections/lanes/lots
+- Buildings
+- Terrain
+- Trees

+It is only raw data and operators (e.g. build this road here), but it doesn't contain any simulation logic per se.

 ### `egregoria/map_dynamic`

 This contains all the dynamism around the map, like the pathfinding, routing, parking and itinerary systems.

-### `egregoria/pedestrians`
+### `egregoria/transportation`

-This module handles pedestrians, that is bodies walking around the world.
+This module handles vehicles and pedestrians, it contains all the complex rules around traffic and how to handle intersections.

-### `egregoria/physics`

-This module handles everything related to physics, that is the velocity systems but also the spatial structures.

 ### `egregoria/souls`

 This module contains all the AI related to the companies and the humans in the world.
 This is where companies decide to employ people, and where people decide to buy some bread.

-### `egregoria/vehicles`

-This module handles vehicles, it contains all the complex rules around traffic and how to handle intersections.

 ## `engine`